 We have indebtedness outstanding pursuant to our Credit Facility and may enter into new facilities and/or may increase the size of our existing credit facilities.
-We currently have outstanding \$17 million of Senior Secured Notes, \$115 million of Convertible Notes, a \$15 million Term Loan, and \$190 million outstanding on our Credit Facility.
-Lenders under our Credit Facility, Senior Secured Notes, Term Loan and Convertible Senior Notes have fixed dollar claims on our assets that are superior to the claims of our common stockholders or any preferred stockholders.
-We have granted a security interest in our assets in connection with our Credit Facility, Term Loan and Senior Secured Notes.
+As of December 31, 2017, we had outstanding approximately \$55 million of Convertible Notes, \$144 million of 2022 Convertible Notes, and \$16 million outstanding on our Credit Facility.
+Lenders under our Credit Facility, 2022 Convertible Notes and Convertible Notes have fixed dollar claims on our assets that are superior to the claims of our common stockholders or any preferred stockholders.
+We have granted a security interest in our assets in connection with our Credit Facility.